Subscribers Receiving Email Alerts with Bad Links

 Let me know if this solves your problem.

-#5 Updated by Leah Feder over 2 years ago
+#5 Updated by Leah Feder about 5 years ago

 I was able to turn off subscriptions altogether as a stopgap, but have received some complaints from folks who had grown accustomed to getting the alerts.